dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 ### Improvements to DynamicRouteValueTransformer

-ASP.NET Core 3.1 introduced <xref:Microsoft.AspNetCore.Mvc.Routing.DynamicRouteValueTransformer> as a way to use use a custom endpoint to dynamically select an MVC controller action or a razor page.
+ASP.NET Core 3.1 introduced <xref:Microsoft.AspNetCore.Mvc.Routing.DynamicRouteValueTransformer> as a way to use use a custom endpoint to dynamically select an MVC controller action or a Razor page.
 ASP.NET Core 5.0 apps can pass state to a `DynamicRouteValueTransformer` and filter the set of endpoints chosen.

 ### Miscellaneous